mohyehia/learning-notes/aws/aws-cloud-practitioner.md

 - **Customer Compliance Center**
   - The Customer Compliance Center contains resources to help you learn more about AWS compliance.
   - In the Customer Compliance Center, you can read customer compliance stories to discover how companies in regulated industries have solved various compliance, governance, and audit challenges.
+- **AWS Audit Manager**
+  - AWS Audit Manager continuously collects data from your deployed resources to prepare for audits and ensures that you comply with regulatory standards.
+  - Audit Manager helps build audit-ready reports.
+- **AWS Config**
+  - Tracks how the resource is configured and records previous configuration state, so you can see how the configs for it have changed over time.
+  - Because AWS Config keeps track of historical configurations of resources, it is great for auditing and compliance.
 - **Denial-of-service attacks**
   - A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.
   - Here, the attack originates from a single source.